pslisko/performa365docs/docs/howto/use_the_catalog.rst

 * Progress bar can be blue (5) which indicates that learner is currenty enrolled to the course and is not behind schedule.
 There is no due date for self-enrollment.
 * Red progress bar (6) indicates that learner enrolled to the course is behind schedule.
 This does not apply to self-enrolled courses.
-* Green progress bar (7) indicates that learner has completed the course.
+* Green progress bar (7) indicates that the learner has completed the course.